ConorWilliams/libfork/docs/benchmarks/benchmarks/switch-io-pool.md

 Good results indicate that explicit scheduler switches remain cheap relative to coroutine creation, joining, and the small synthetic payload.
 Poor results can point to cross-pool posting contention or cache migration.

+This benchmark is related to [Random Scheduler Switch](switch-random.md), but uses deterministic request phases instead of random migration inside Fibonacci.

 ## Benchmark sizes